-Aggregate world hard economic data continues to show 2019 expansion of around 3.0%, although forecasts of future growth have been reduced in recent months by all the leading independent international organizations.
+Aggregate world hard economic data continues to show 2019 expansion of around 3.0%, although forecasts of future growth continue to be reduced by the leading independent international organizations.
 As well as slowing projections in the developed markets of USA, China and Europe, a number of developing economies are experiencing headwinds for a variety of reasons e.g. India and much of Latin America There appears to be a growing chorus of further action on the fiscal front e.g. infrastructure spending, as other instruments e.g. interest rates, may have limited potential from current levels.
-Fluctuating currencies continued to play an important part in asset allocation decisions, volatile sterling being a recent example, while some emerging market currencies have been exceptionally volatile e.g. Turkey.
+Fluctuating currencies continued to play an important part in asset allocation decisions, sterling/yen being a recent example, while some emerging market currencies have been exceptionally volatile e.g. Turkey.
 Movements in the $/Yuan are also taking on increasing significance

-Gilt prices fell over the month, the 10-year UK yield standing at 1.12% currently.
-Other ten-year yields closed the month at US, 2.53%, Japan, -0.07%, and Germany -0.1% respectively.
-UK corporate bonds, by contrast, rose 0.21 % in price terms ending April on a yield of approximately 2.59%.
-Amongst the more speculative grades, there were gains for US High Yield and Emerging Market bonds.
+Gilt prices fell over the month, the 10-year UK yield standing at 0.73% currently.
+Other ten-year yields closed the month at US, 1.92%, Japan, -0.02%, and Germany, -0.19%.
+Since June 2019, over $6 trillion of government debt has moved back into positive yield territory.
+UK corporate bond prices also fell slightly over the month, while more speculative grades rose.
 Floating rate bonds rose while the favoured convertible bond was redeemed, as expected, after showing a year to date return of about 10%.
-See my recommendations in preference shares, convertibles, corporate bonds, floating rate bonds etc. A list of my top thirty income ideas (many yielding around 6%) from over 10 different asset classes is available.
+See my recommendations in preference shares, convertibles, corporate bonds, floating rate bonds, speculative high yield etc. A list of my top thirty income ideas (many yielding around 6%) from over 10 different asset classes is also available to subscribers.

-US watchers will continue to speculate on the timing and number of interest rate moves during the 2019/2020 period while longer term Federal debt dynamics, election debate and trade” war” winners/losers will affect sentiment.
-Corporate earnings growth will be subject to even greater analysis after a buoyant 2018, amidst a growing list of obstacles.
-Additional discussions pertaining to North Korea, Russia, Ukraine, Iran, and Trump’s own position could precipitate volatility in equities, commodities and currencies.
+US watchers will continue to speculate on the timing and number of further interest rate moves during the 2020/2021 period while longer term Federal debt dynamics, impeachment progress, election debate and trade war winners/losers (a moving target) will increasingly affect sentiment.
+Corporate earnings growth will be subject to even greater analysis, amidst a growing list of obstacles.
 In Japan market sentiment may be calmer after recent political and economic events although international events e.g. exchange rates and tariff developments, will affect equity direction.
-On a technical note it should be noted that The Japanese equity market will be closed until 7th May, which could lead to erratic FX trading.
+More equity specific issues e.g share buy-backs,ETF developments, TOPIX constituent changes, should also be monitored.
 There is increasing speculation that China may announce more stimulative measures and key $/Yuan exchange rate levels are being watched closely.
-European investment mood will be tested by economic figures, EU Budget discussions, Italian bond spreads, German, French and Spanish politics, and reaction to the migrant discussions.
-It should also be remembered that EU elections and change of ECB Chairman are expected this year.
+European investment mood will be tested by generally sluggish economic figures and an increasingly unstable political backdrop, now encompassing France and Germany.

-Hard economic data (especially final GDP, corporate investment, exports) and various sentiment/residential property indicators are expected to show that UK economic growth continues to be lack-lustre and any economic upgrade over current quarters appear extremely unlikely.
-The UK Treasury and the MPC have both produced rather negative economic medium-term projections, whatever the Brexit outcome!
-It is highly likely that near term quarterly figures (economic and corporate) will be distorted (both ways), and general asset price moves will be confused, in my view, by a mixture of currency development, political machinations, international perception and interest rate expectations.
-Mark Carney has a dilemma!
+Hard economic data (especially final GDP, corporate investment, exports) and various sentiment/residential property indicators are expected to show that UK economic growth continues to be lack-lustre and it is too early to see if any post-election euphoria feeds into consumer sentiment.
+The election result has however had a more immediate effect on certain utilities, infrastructure project plans etc. It is highly likely that near term quarterly figures (economic and corporate) will be distorted (both ways), and general asset price moves will be confused, in my view, by a mixture of currency development, political machinations, international perception and interest rate expectations.

 In terms of current recommendations,